-

 Stand up for la ZAD.

 La #ZAD in #NDDL is under attack.
 The French State, unsurprisingly, breaks promises, uses violence and destroys livelihoods —all for the fantasy of a “return to normal”.
 Because they are afraid of fresh organic produce, free wholesome bread and self-made dwellings.
 Because they cannot accept people living in autonomy, solidarity and harmony.
-Because they cannot Read more
+Because they cannot tolerate another way of being, an art of living, the paths to utopias.
+And yet, unsurprisingly, they fail to understand what la ZAD is all about.
+People will reoccupy this place and countless others because they are ungovernable.
+People will keep cultivating the land because… Read more

 -